Thursday, October 31, 2024

 VICTORY have been around for decades, but I haven’t really followed their career since the mid-nineties.
 "Circle Of Life” (RRR) might be the first Victory album I’ve heard since ”You Bought It, You Name It”.
 And… it’s fairly standard riff-oriented hard rock.
 A few of the songs have decent melodies and hooks, but there are quite a few which do not, and they end up being instantly forgettable.
 Current singer Gianni Pontillo has a good, raspy voice that reminds me of their former singer Fernando Garcia and Marc Storace of Krokus and only original member Herman Frank churns out solid riffs, but it’s not enough in the end.

-You know the label Earche?
+You know the label Earache?
 The home of Napalm Death, Morbid Angel, Carcass and the likes?
 One wouldn’t expect them to release one of the finest AOR albums of 2024, but that just what they’ve done!

 At its’ best SAM MILLAR’’S ”Virtual Summer” (RRRRr) is like a breath of fresh air to the genre.
 It’s a superb mix of 80’s melodic rock and pop, glam, synthwave vibes and modern touches.
 The choruses are positively explosive, just check out the first two tracks ”The Killing Floor” and ”Fooling Yourself” for example.
 And how many times have you heard the term ”Neanderthal Man” being used in a rock song, especially combined with a healthy dose of ”na-na-na”s?